Who is eligible for a stimulus check?

 A. What if you were married and filed jointly on your tax return and have since become separated or divorced?
 If the IRS issued a payment based on a jointly filed return, you will allocate half of each payment to each spouse when you calculate your credit on your single status returns.

 Q. I received a stimulus check for a deceased relative.
 What do I do?

-A. The IRS is asking for stimulus checks/payments sent to deceased persons be returned.
+During 2020, the IRS asked for stimulus checks/payments sent to ineligible deceased persons be returned.
 If the payment was made to joint filers, then you’d only need to return the decedent’s portion.
 The IRS outlines instructions for how to return the payment on their website.

 Looking for more stimulus information?

 Find out about stimulus checks/payments for Social Security and railroad retirement beneficiaries.